The Context Dependency of Four Persuasive Game Design Principles

 Abstract

-This paper explores the context dependency of two popular persuasive game design principles in order to improve their effective implementation.
-Because of limited guidelines the choice and suitability of a persuasive game design principle is often based on a designer’s own intuition.
-To prevent the use of badly chosen design principles that can be counterproductive, other authors showed the importance of tailoring the persuasive game design principles to various gamer personalities.
-In this paper we aim to further explore the context dependency of persuasive game design principles and suggest how designers can take this into account when selecting and implementing these principles.
-Noticing the underexposed role of attitudes concerning persuasion through technology (including persuasive game design principles) we chose the Elaboration Likelihood Model as a framework for our exploration.
-Findings show different scenarios that describe how both persuasive game design principles can either enhance or reduce the motivation and/or ability of the player to elaborate on the persuasive message of the game.
-Although theoretical and explorative, this paper may form a starting point for further experimental research on the context dependency of persuasive game design principles in order to improve their effective implementation.
+This paper explores the context dependency of four popular persuasive game design principles in order to improve their effective implementation.
+To prevent the use of badly chosen design principles that can be counterproductive, other authors showed the importance of tailoring persuasive game design principles to various gamer personalities.
+In this paper we aim to further theoretically explore the context dependency of four popular principles.
+With the elaboration likelihood model as a framework, we present examples of different scenarios that describe how these four persuasive game design principles can either enhance or reduce the motivation and/or ability of the player to elaborate on the persuasive message of the game.
+Although we emphasize the theoretical nature of this paper, it may form a starting point for experimental research on persuasive game design principles.
+Results from this future research will ultimately contribute to the overall effectiveness of persuasive games, whose application is valuable within an active learning context.